LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/queue-prioritization-overview.md

 | Data-driven variables | freshness, interactive |
 | Business use case variable | transfer, intent (urgent issue), consumer attributes (VIP), skill and channel |

-## How queue prioritization in messaging impacts your KPIs
+## How queue prioritization impacts your KPIs

 The unique nature of messaging means that companies need to adjust their KPIs accordingly. .
 Brands must measure to ensure certain KPIs are improving, but also anticipate less important KPIs may be impacted negatively.
 Here are some examples: